Bill Humphrey standing at the Newton Centre T station wearing a suit and tie

 Healthcare

-Bill Humphrey has been endorsed in 2024 for State Representative by the Massachusetts Nurses Association.
+Bill Humphrey has been endorsed in 2024 for State Representative by the Massachusetts Nurses Association and 1199 SEIU United Healthcare Workers East, as well as the National Association of Social Workers - Massachusetts.

 The cost of healthcare services and health insurance are one of the biggest sources of the cost-of-living crisis for many Massachusetts residents.
 In the current system, health insurance also represents an unsustainable cost driver for many businesses and municipal governments.
 Health care – including mental health, dental, and vision services, as well as reproductive services such as abortion, full spectrum pregnancy care, and gender-affirming care – is a fundamental human right that the Commonwealth of Massachusetts must secure for every resident.